Hongske/subeta/custom-css/Modernised/README.md

       - Topics you have replied on have their text in black
       - Topics you haven't replied on have their text in your theme's accent colour
     - Restyled **Topics** • [📷 screenshot desktop](screenshots/pages/interact__forums__home__topic--desktop.png) • [📷 screenshot mobile](screenshots/pages/interact__forums__home__topic--mobile.png)
+      - Removed the ping- and report-buttons on own posts
       - Removed user avatars, leashed pets and options to like avatar/post
-      - Removed the ping- and report-buttons on own posts
+      - Added option `--display-forum-avatar` to show the avatar again (in the form of a headshot)
       - Added option `--display-forum-post-report` to hide the report-button on posts
       - Added option `--display-forum-post-image` to hide post images
       - Added option `--display-forum-post-signature` to hide signatures